 Curt Mitchell - 573-242-3439

-Associate Pastor, Youth & Music, Rod Ohmes
+Pastor, Rod Ohmes

 Rod grew up outside of Foley, Missouri, and was called to Ramsey Creek Baptist Church in June of 2003.
 He was home schooled for most of his childhood education and graduated from New Salem Baptist Church High School in Winfield, Missouri in 2000.
 In 2002 Rod earned an Associate of Arts degree from Saint Louis Christian College and in 2005 graduated with a B.A. in Christian Education/Youth Ministry.

-Associate Pastor, Jason Hamilton
+Pastor, Jason Hamilton